JeeshaVij/BellyButton_BioDiversity/README.md

 The below interactive dashboard has built to explore the Belly Button Biodiversity dataset, which classifies the bacterial species that colonize human navels.
-The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, n the study) were present in more than 70% of people, while the rest were relatively rare.

 ![img1](images/dash.png)